isovector/certainty-by-construction/src/book/3-proofs.lagda.md

     cong⅋₀ f x≡y = ?
 ```

-Proving `cong` is straightforward.
+Proving `def:cong` is straightforward.
 We already have a proof that `x ≡ y`.
 If we
 pattern match on this value, Agda is smart enough to rewrite every `y` in the
 type as `x`.
 Thus, after a [MakeCase:x≡y](AgdaCmd):